 A serious warning

 Even if you’re an experienced hiker, heed the many posted warnings about staying on the trail in Cahuita National Park.
 The tropical rainforest here is thick and disorienting and it’s also home to pit vipers and eyelash vipers–both venomous.
 A friend of ours spent 11 hours bush whacking through the rainforest after wandering off the path.
 He only barely found his way out before dark but not before his unplanned “adventure” left him with plenty of cuts, scratches and bug bites.

 Sleeping in Cahuita

-For a small town on Costa Rica’s less visited coast (many more people visit the Pacific coast side), there are a lot of lodging options to choose from running the gamut from bare-bones shared dorms to solid three star offerings like Playa Negra Guesthouse.
+For a small town on Costa Rica’s less visited Caribbean coast (many more people visit the Pacific coast side for some reason), there are a lot of lodging options to choose from running the gamut from bare-bones shared dorms to solid three star offerings like Playa Negra Guesthouse.

 French-Canadian owned, Playa Negra Guesthouse spreads out around a private garden behind an ivy-covered wall.
 There are spacious and spotless rooms and multi-bedroom cottages in festive Caribbean colors.
 The cottages have full kitchens too and there’s a small pool as well with an “honor fridge” stocked with cold beers going for bargain prices.
 It’s a peaceful environment with more amenities than most other accommodations in Cahuita.

 Playa Negra Guesthouse is located roughly 10 minutes by foot from the center of Cahuita past Playa Negra which is so named because the sand is nearly black.
 This remains a mystery to us since the beaches inside Cahuita National Park were so white.